czottmann/obsidian-actions-uri/docs/route--daily-note.md

 ## `/daily-note/create`
 Creates a new daily note.
-In case of an already existing current daily note, it will be overwritten **only** if the related parameter is set.
+An existing current daily note **will not** be overwritten **unless** the related parameter is explicitly set.

 ### Parameters
 In addition to the base parameters (see section "Parameters required in/ accepted by all calls") [in main doc](README.md#parameters-required-in-accepted-by-all-calls)):